Agoric/documentation/main/ertp/guide/README.md

 There are three kinds of `amountMath`.
 Each kind polymorphically implements the same set of methods.
 - `MathKind.NAT`: Works with natural number `values` and fungible assets.
 Default value for `makeIssuerKit()`.
-- `MathKind.STRING_SET`: Used with non-fungible assets, operates on an array of string identifiers.
 - `MathKind.SET`: Used with non-fungible assets, operates on an array of records (objects) with keys and values.

 <<< @/snippets/ertp/guide/test-readme.js#ticketPayments